CSA Scores: What They Are & Why They Matter

 Drivers do not get individual CSA scores, only carriers do.
 But if you’re an owner-operator, then your CSA score will reflect your driving and safety habits, as well as those of any other drivers for your company.

-What is considered a good CSA score?
+What is a good CSA score?

 If you have a good CSA score you can benefit from fewer DOT audits, lower insurance premiums, and may find it easier to land more clients as a responsible and trusted carrier.

-What is considered a bad CSA score?
+What is a bad CSA score?

 Generally, any score that’s 50 or over needs to be taken seriously.
 If you have a score of 65% or higher in Crash Indicator, HOS Compliance, or Unsafe Driving you’ll be subject to an FMCSA investigation (this lowers to 50% if you transport passengers or hazardous materials).
 If you reach a score of 80% in any of the other BASIC categories, you’ll also be subject to an investigation.

-What happens if you get a violation?
+What happens if you get a DOT violation?

 Any violation remains on your record for two years.
 If your CSA score becomes too high, the FMCSA may decide to give you a compliance review, and if your score suggests that you are a danger on the road, an out-of-service order may be issued (this should only happen after multiple violations and warning letters, so it won’t come out of the blue).